opendata-swiss/ogdch_checker/README.md

 An rdf version of the dataset is necessary to perform that check.
-If possible the rdf import of the dataset is considered: for dataset that are harvested via dcat, the dataset is derived directly from the rdf harvest source by using the harvest source url
+If possible the rdf import of the dataset is considered: for dataset that are harvested via dcat, the dataset is derived directly from the rdf harvest source by using the harvest source url.

-For all other dataset the rdf version of the dataset on the ckan instance is used:
+For all other dataset the rdf version of the dataset on the ckan instance is used.
-The rdf version of the dataset is derived via the extension ckanext-dcat as `<dataset-url>.rdf`
+The rdf version of the dataset is derived via the extension ckanext-dcat as `<dataset-url>.rdf`.

 Configuration Values: (as specified in the `[shaclchecker]` section of the configuration file)

-- `shacl_file` (required): shacl file to test the dataset against
+- `shacl_file` (required): shacl file that is used to validate the datasets
 - `csvfile` (required): filename for the file that stores the checker results as csv file
 - `statfile`(required): filename for the file that stores the checker results statistics
 - `frequency_file`(required): Turtle file that contains the check against the frequency vocabulary.
 This file is the `ònt_graph` that is needed for the pyshacl function `validate`